bepasty/bepasty-server/docs/source/user.rst

 offers you some choices based on that.
 Based on that type, we will highlight your text (using the Pygments library, which supports a lot of text formats).

 File name: You can optionally give a filename for your paste.
-If someone later downloads it as file, the browser will use the filename you gave.
+If someone later downloads it, the browser will use the filename you gave.
 If you don't give a filename, it will use "paste.txt".

 When finished, click on "Submit". bepasty will save your text using a unique ID and redirect you to the URL